Icinga/icinga2/doc/03-monitoring-basics.md

 > Reachability calculation depends on fresh and processed check results.
 If dependencies
 > disable checks for child objects, this won't work reliably.

+> **Note**
+>
+> The parent of a dependency can have a parent itself and so on.
+The nesting depth of
+> dependencies is currently limited to 256 which should be more than enough for any practical
+> use.
+This is an implementation detail and may change in the future.

 ### Implicit Dependencies for Services on Host <a id="dependencies-implicit-host-service"></a>

 Icinga 2 automatically adds an implicit dependency for services on their host.
 That way